-One study that directly compared same-sex cohabiting couples with heterosexual married couples on this factor found that the gay male and lesbian couples experienced significantly fewer institutional barriers to ending their relationship compared to the heterosexual couples.
-L.A.
-Kurdek, Relationship Outcomes and motivation for same-sex couples to remain together derives mainly from the rewards associated with the relationship rather than from formal barriers to separation.
+Thus, although same-sex and heterosexual relationships are held together by many of the same attracting forces, marriage provides heterosexual couples with institutionalized barriers to relationship dissolution that do not exist for same-sex couples.
+Lacking access to legal marriage, the primary motivation for same-sex couples to remain together derives mainly from the rewards associated with the relationship rather than from formal barriers to separation.
 Given this fact, plus the legal and prejudicial obstacles that same-sex partners face, the prevalence and durability of same-sex relationships are striking.